 Natan Notable Book winners receive a Natan Notable Book seal and $5,000 for the author, marketing/distribution coaching and promotion from Jewish Book Council and Natan, and customized support designed to bring the book and/or the author to new audiences.

-The Natan Notable Books Committee is made up of Natan members and partners.
-An Advisory Committee made up of journalists, scholars, media figures, and former Book Award winners and finalists nominate books for consideration.
+The Natan Notable Books Committee is made up of Natan members and partners who select the winner, and nominate books for consideration.
 Publishers and authors can also submit books for consideration.